syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 ![](Axis_images/Axis_img72.jpeg)

-In the above image, the LineSeries is plotted based on additional X & Y axis and ColumnSeries (or remaining series) is plotted against the primary and secondary axis.
+In the above screenshot, the LineSeries is plotted based on additional X & Y axes, and ColumnSeries (or remaining series) is plotted based on the primary and secondary axes.

 ## Multi-level Labels

 [`Axis`](https://help.syncfusion.com/wpf/sfchart/axis) can be customized with multiple levels of label by using its [`MultiLevelLabels`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAxisBase2D~MultiLevelLabelsProperty.html) property.
-These labels are placed based on the provided [`Start`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartMultiLevelLabel~StartProperty.html) and [`End`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartMultiLevelLabel~EndProperty.html) range values and we can add any number of labels to an axis.
-The below code snippet shows how to set a multilevel label,
+These labels are placed based on the provided [`Start`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartMultiLevelLabel~StartProperty.html) and [`End`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartMultiLevelLabel~EndProperty.html) range values.
+You can add any number of labels to an axis.
+The following code example illustrates how to set a multilevel label.

 {% tabs %}